Applications Closed for Spring 2025-Fall 2025 Cohort

-The Center for International Trade & Security’s (CITS) Richard B. Russell Security Leadership Program (SLP) is a selective, year-long program for undergraduate students interested in careers in national and international security.
+The Center for International Trade & Security’s (CITS) Richard B. Russell Security Leadership Program (SLP) is a selective, year-long learning community and pre-professional program for undergraduate students interested in careers in national and international security.
 It has a rich history of training the next generation of national security leaders, particularly on issues related to diplomacy, intelligence, WMD nonproliferation, human security, and strategic trade management.

 To submit your application, please have ready the following: